PHP 8.1 New Features: A Practical Guide to Enums and Readonly Properties

 Check your framework documentation for version requirements.
 Laravel 9 and later support PHP 8.1.
 Symfony 5.4 and later support PHP 8.1.
 Most actively maintained packages have moved to PHP 8.1 as a minimum requirement in their current releases.

 For new projects, PHP 8.1 is a solid starting point.
 The type system features reduce bugs and make code easier to understand.
-For existing projects on PHP 8.0, the upgrade is low-risk and the performance benefits apply immediately.
+For existing projects on PHP 8.0, the upgrade is low-risk and the performance benefits apply immediately without any code changes.